 IUC courses are conducted at postgraduate level.
 All interested postgraduate students may apply to participate, although the course targets young scholars and postgraduate students with a defined interest in women's/gender studies, transnational studies, philosophy, sociology, literary and cultural studies, postcolonialism, or anthropology.
-The course will be limited to 25 participants (15 students) in order to provide sufficient space for discussion, seminar work and student presentations.
-Participants must seek funding from their own institutions for the costs of travel, lodging and meals.
-Limited financial support is available for participants from parts of Eastern Europe and some third countries (please see http://www.iuc.hr/iuc-support.php).
-The IUC requires a payment of 50 EUR for the Course fee.
+The course will be limited to 30 participants in order to provide sufficient space for discussion, seminar work and student presentations.
+The IUC course fee is 25 EUR which includes the access to the panels and roundtables supported by Zoom meetings platform, recording, editing and posting course video materials on the IUC homepage (https://iuc.hr/online-lectures).
+As a gesture of support for the Inter-University Centre in Dubrovnik, and an expression of hope that we will meet next year in this unique city, the course fee is expected from all participants.
 The working language of the course is English.